-To notify new or existing obstacles, changes to existing obstacles and failures of aviation lighting, please complete and submit this notification form.
+To notify new or existing obstacles, changes to existing obstacles and failures of aviation lighting, please register for ACOMS via the CAA customer portal.

 For existing obstacles and aviation lighting failures that have not already been notified to the CAA, you must notify us as soon as reasonably practicable.
 All other notifications should be made at least 8 weeks before commencement of the works (or, where there is an urgent need to commence the works or time does not permit the notification to be given at least 8 weeks before commencement of the works, as soon as reasonably practicable).
 During periods of high workload, we may be unable to process notifications made with less than the stated minimum notice.

-After you submit the notification form, you will receive an automated email confirmation that the details have been received.
+After you submit the notification form via ACOMS, you will receive an automated email confirmation that the details have been received.

 When the notification is received, it is assessed and appropriate engagement takes place with the relevant aviation stakeholders.
 Depending on the obstacle height/location, we may pass details to the relevant stakeholder for them to complete the assessment and notification processes.
-If clarification of the details is required, we will contact you via the email address that was provided in the notification form.
+If clarification of the details is required, we will contact you via the email address that was provided in ACOMS.